SB 247 (Moorlach) Licensing Requirements

 AB 387 would expand the definition of “employer” to include a person who directly or indirectly, or through an agent or any other person, employs or exercises control over the wages, hours, or working conditions of a person engaged in a period of supervised work experience to satisfy requirements for licensure, registration, or certification as an allied health professional and that any person engaged in a period of supervised work experience to satisfy requirements for licensure, registration, or certification as an Allied Health Professional be subject to the minimum wage law.

 Clinical laboratory trainees/interns cannot release results and cannot work without supervision.
 Clinical laboratory rotations are funded exclusively by the host laboratory; costs are not reimbursed by Medi-Cal, Medicare, private insurance or other resources.
 Increasing the cost of student training may force some laboratories to reduce or stop providing clinical rotations and/or stymie new laboratories from providing clinical rotations which will further reduce the number of new laboratory professionals entering the workforce and exacerbate existing clinical laboratory personnel workforce shortages.
 Currently, many laboratories training students already pay a stipend that meet or exceed the minimum wage requirement proposed by this bill.
 Instead of legislating a minimum salary that some laboratories cannot afford, individual training laboratories should decide what they can afford to pay students so not to jeopardize the existing pipeline of students who eventually qualify to enter the workforce.
 SEIU is the Sponsor of the bill.
-Location: Passed out of the Assembly Labor and Employment Committee on March 29.
-The bill will be heard in the Appropriations Committee next; no date set.
+Location: AB 387 was held on the Assembly Floor due to lack of votes needed for passage and was subsequently made a 2-year bill.
+The measure is not eligible to be heard again until January 2018, but will face stringent deadlines.
+AB 387 would have to move out of the Assembly by January 31 – no easy task.

 AB 613 (Nazarian), Healing Arts: Clinical Laboratories, as amended 8/29/17 — OPPOSE